RinzlerN26/JobZee/README.md

 # JobZee

-A part time job-sharing and job-finding app made with Flutter framework and Firebase.
+A part time job-sharing and job-finding app made with Flutter and Firebase.

 ### Built With